szekelyewy/XPFarm/TicTacToe - Exam/Notes.md

 2. Set up the initial board :heavy_check_mark:
 3. Check if there is more empty space :heavy_check_mark:
    1. If not check who won or if draw
-4. Random pick for the next player :small_orange_diamond:
+4. Random pick for the next player :heavy_check_mark:
 5. Check if the player won
    1. Check rows
    2. Check columns